Earthquakes on April 2, 2026

 19.2 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 31 km WSW of Tatitlek, Alaska on April 2, 2026 at 20:41 UTC.
-The hypocenter lay at 19.2 km, placing this in the shallow crustal category.
-Coordinates: 60.732°, -147.182°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 2, 2026 at 20:41 UTC, a magnitude 2.0 earthquake struck 31 km WSW of Tatitlek, Alaska.
+The event originated approximately 19.2 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 60.732°N, -147.182°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02